Policy 305: Discrimination Complaints

-The Affirmative Action/Equal Opportunity Office and Director is responsible to provide advice and assistance in implementing this policy and for responding to complaints in the time frame outlined in this policy.
-All complaints will be investigated by the AA/EO Director.
+The Equity Office and Director is responsible to provide advice and assistance in implementing this policy and for responding to complaints in the time frame outlined in this policy.
+All complaints will be investigated by the Equity Director.

 6.2 Affirmative Action Appeals Committee

 The Affirmative Action Appeals Committee is responsible to respond to any written discrimination/harassment complaint appeal in a timely manner and to examine the issues being appealed.
 Within 45 days of a written appeal, the AAAC will provide the President of the University with a written report of its findings and any recommendation.